isc-hei-classrooms/301-Week3-DC_RF/readme.md

 uv sync
 ```
 ### Without uv
 Alternatively, you can install "manually" the dependencies using pip.
-However, also in this case, we **strongly** suggest to create a virtual environment.
+However, also in this case, we **strongly** suggest creating a virtual environment.

-### Input
+## Input
 We provide you with a [CMAPSS](https://data.nasa.gov/dataset/cmapss-jet-engine-simulated-data) and a structured jupyter notebook that will guide you throw the different parts.

 This time, the provided notebook is not much more of a raw skeleton.
 Do not hesitate to reuse the code from the previous labs to complete the notebook.
 However, pay attention, the problem is different. *Quite* different.

-### Expected Outcomes
+## Expected Outcomes
 A Jupyter notebook to be submitted via GitHub classroom.
 Please make sure to:
-- Explain the goal of your code (i.e., what you are doing and *why*)
+- Explain the goal of your code (i.e., what you are doing and *why*).
-- Comment on the results
+- Comment on the results.
-- Provide direct answers to **all** the questions posed in the notebook
+- Provide direct answers to **all** the questions posed in the notebook.

 We *expect* that you take the time to understand the concepts mentioned below, the code you write and the results you obtain.

-**Golden rule**: You should be able to explain everything you do and why you do it.

 *NOTE: the concepts noted below between brackets (e.g., [ROC curve]) are considered optional content.*